visciang/exql/README.md

 ## Usage

-In your app supervisor, start `Postgrex` and then the `ExqlMigration.Task`.
+In your app supervisor, start `Postgrex` and then the `ExqlMigration.Migration`.

 ```elixir
 migrations_dir = "priv/migrations"